MartinPons/CleaningDataProject/CodeBook.md

 The orginial data from the project monitored manually 30 subjects and six different kinds of activities as the gyroscope and the accelerometer were registering different kinds of signals

-The data set presented in dataset.csv consists in a tidy data set with 180 records and 68 columns extracted from
+The data set presented in dataset.txt consists in a tidy data set with 180 records and 68 columns extracted from

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip